Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 Engineering superconducting hybrid structures for generating spin-polarized triplets have been extensively studied.
-There are several ways to engineer the necessary inhomogeneous {\bf M}.
-One involves using magnets in which {\bf M} is intrinsically inhomogeneous which applies to several rare earth materials including holmium where evidence of triplet pair creation has been obtained in JJs~\cite{Sosnin2006,Robinson2010}.
-Alternatively, noncollinear magnetic structures can be engineered in magnetic multilayers~\cite{Khaire2010,BanerjeeRev:NatComm}.
-Neither of these systems are without challenges, as magnets that are intrinsically inhomogeneous are rare, and controlling {\bf M}-misalignment in ferromagnetic multilayers can be difficult, especially in the barrier of a JJ due to magnetostatic interaction~\cite{BanerjeeRev:NatComm}.
+Using magnets with rare earth materials (holmium) with intrinsically inhomogeneous {\bf M} in JJs, provides evidence of triplet pair creation~\cite{Sosnin2006,Robinson2010}.
+Alternatively, noncollinear magnetism can be engineered in magnetic multilayers~\cite{Khaire2010,BanerjeeRev:NatComm}.
+However, intrinsically inhomogeneous magnets are rare and controlling {\bf M}-misalignment in ferromagnetic multilayers is difficult.
+Magnetic vortices are emerging as a viable candidate for tunable sources of noncollinear magnetism and corresponding triplet generation~\cite{Kaveh_2022_vortex,PhysRevResearch.4.033136}.

 An effective inhomogeneous {\bf M} is generated in a homogeneous F in the presence of SOC.
-This takes the form of a Dzyaloshinskii-Moriya exchange interaction~\cite{Dzyaloshinsky1958,Moriya1960}, which cants {\bf M} creating magnetic structures such as helical spin textures~\cite{Ferriani2008} and skyrmions~\cite{Rossler2006,Heinze2011}.
+This takes the form of a Dzyaloshinskii-Moriya exchange interaction~\cite{Dzyaloshinsky1958,Moriya1960}, which cants {\bf M} creating helical spin textures~\cite{Ferriani2008} and skyrmions~\cite{Rossler2006,Heinze2011}.
 Such magnetic structures at S/F interface can generate spin-polarized triplets.
-Furthermore, SOC in S/F structures is an auspicious combination as the former is generated at interfaces due to broken inversion symmetry.
-The formation of triplets in S/F structure with SOC is new area of intense study ~\cite{MelNikov2012,bergeret_prl_13,bergeret_prb_14,Jacobsen2016,Jeon2018,Banerjee2018,satchell_prb_18,satchell_prb_19,Jeon:2019,Jeon:2020}.
+Furthermore, the formation of triplet in S/F structures with an interfacial SOC generated due to broken inversion symmetry is an area of intense study ~\cite{MelNikov2012,bergeret_prl_13,bergeret_prb_14,Jacobsen2016,Jeon2018,Banerjee2018,satchell_prb_18, simensen_prb_18, satchell_prb_19,Jeon:2019,Jeon:2020,Hogl2015,Vezin2020,Cai2021:NC}.